moham96/script.module.pysubs2/README.md

 from any2ass import any2ass
 ```

-Call the plugin's any2ass funtion:
+Call the plugin's any2ass function:
 ```
-sub = any2ass(sub, font, encodings ) # convert .srt to .ass
+sub = any2ass(sub, font, encodings )
 ```
 where:
 - sub = filename of chosen subtitle file